Euroflora: Euroflora 2022

 Euroflora 2022, initially scheduled for 2021, but postponed to 2022 due to the persistence of the COVID-19 pandemic.
 The event was organized at the Parchi di Nervi, also due to the unavailability of the Fiera di Genova, which was undergoing renovation and expansion, included in the Waterfront di Levante project, and due to the success of the previous event at the Parchi di Nervi.

 The event took place from April 23 to May 8, 2022.
 The attendance was estimated at 300,000.
 The advance ticket sales were over 100,000.

-Euroflora 2022 had the same size if not larger than that of 2018, but it was more scenographic with more installations and artificial fountains with water games were created to amaze visitors.
+The event had the same size if not larger than that of 2018, but it was more scenographic with more installations and artificial fountains with water games were created to amaze visitors.
 The installations were much appreciated and there was greater integration between the plants inserted for the event and the parks of Nervi.
 Like the previous edition, it took advantage of the Museums of Nervi and the Rose Garden.

 On 22 April 2022, the Mayor of Genoa, Marco Bucci and the President of the Liguria Region, Giovanni Toti inaugurated the event together with the Member of the Chamber of Deputies, Edoardo Rixi and other representatives of the Italian institutions.

 On 23 April 2022, the Prince Albert II of Monaco visits to Euroflora, together with the Mayor of Genoa, Marco Bucci and the President of the Liguria Region, Giovanni Toti, in memory of the first inaugural visit of the event in 1966 by his parents, the actress Grace Kelly, Princess of Monaco and Prince Rainier III of Monaco.

 Unfortunately, the event was conditioned by heavy rains and variable weather that limited the presence of the public.
 However, the event was much appreciated and considered even more beautiful than the already much appreciated one of 2018.